Deal to Advance Stalled Sports Betting Bill Still Possible

 Roughly a week after the state’s Senate failed to bring HB 2502, which would legalize sports betting in the Show Me State, to a vote, the bill might have life left.

 Those with knowledge of the process indicate a deal could be close, with legislators trading video lottery terminals for a higher tax rate and higher entry fees on sports betting.
-HB 2502 was stalled by a lengthy filibuster on April 27 from Sen. Danny Hoskins, who wanted VLTs included in the sports betting deal.
+HB 2502 was stalled by a lengthy filibuster on April 27 from Sen. Danny Hoskins, who wanted VLTs included in the deal to get MO sports betting apps and retail sportsbooks live.

 Hoskins said his efforts to pass a stand alone sports betting bill early Thursday morning failed, but he will keep trying.